Cub0n/certbot-desec-docker/README.md

 You can choose the tag (-t) on your own.
 The builded image is automatically added to your local docker/podman image repository.

 ## Configuration
 Configure your Secret with deSec token as described under [Request Certificate](https://pypi.org/project/certbot-dns-desec).
+The $DOMAIN.ini has to be saved under the volume path ( -v /path/to/etc/letsencrypt ).
 For the first run, the eMail Adress is also needed.

 # Starting